08 – South Coast Western

 Welcome to Kynance Gate, where prehistoric settlements meet stunning natural beauty.
 Set against the rugged Cornish landscape, this ancient site reveals the remnants of Bronze and Iron Age roundhouses, surrounded by rare Golden Hair-lichen and panoramic views of the Lizard Peninsula.

-Kynance Gate pano 1
+Kynance Gate Landscape

 This panoramic view captures the sweeping landscape surrounding Kynance Gate, a site rich with history.
 From this vantage point, you can see where ancient roundhouses once stood, blending into the wild heathland that stretches out towards the dramatic Cornish coastline.

-Kynance Gate pano 2
+Kynance Gate Detail

 This panoramic shot highlights the rugged terrain around Kynance Gate, where patches of green meet rocky outcrops.
 The landscape reveals subtle traces of the prehistoric settlement, blending into the natural surroundings that have sheltered this ancient site for centuries.